backstage/backstage/.changeset/strange-brooms-poke.md

 '@backstage/catalog-client': patch
 ---

-Fixes a bug where `filter` query parameters were double URL encoded.
+Fixes a bug where some query parameters were double URL encoded.